A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Forecast for reconstructing F(z) with redshift

 \subsection{Case with varying the Hubble constant}

-In previous discussions, we concentrated on analyzing the frictional term, denoted as $\mathcal{F}(z)$ in Equation \ref{eq:fzeqn}, under the assumption of a constant Hubble constant ($H_0$).
-Moving forward, we expand our analysis to concurrently estimate both $\mathcal{F}(z)$ and $H_0$.
-This approach allows for the joint estimation of the frictional term and the Hubble constant, leveraging constant sound horizon measurements across redshifts to normalize $\mathcal{F}(z)$.
-Our primary objective remains the precise determination of $\mathcal{F}(z)$, while concurrently assessing $H_0$.
+In previous discussions, we concentrated on analyzing the frictional term, denoted as $\mathrm{\mathcal{F}(z)}$ in Equation \ref{eq:f}, under the assumption of a constant Hubble constant ($\mathrm{H_0}$).
+Moving forward, we expand our analysis to concurrently estimate both $\mathrm{\mathcal{F}(z)}$ and $\mathrm{H_0}$.
+Our primary objective remains the precise determination of $\mathrm{\mathcal{F}(z)}$, while concurrently assessing $\mathrm{H_0}$.
 This dual estimation strategy is especially pertinent with the advent of future detectors, which will enhance our capability to probe deeper into redshifts, thus enabling either combined or independent measurements of these parameters.
-This methodology is particularly promising for addressing the so-called Hubble tension (for a comprehensive review \cite{Abdalla:2022yfr}), the notable discrepancy between the locally measured values of $H_0$ and those inferred from CMB observations \cite{Planck:2018vyg}.
+This methodology is particularly promising for addressing the so-called Hubble tension (for a comprehensive review \cite{Abdalla:2022yfr}), the notable discrepancy between the locally measured values of $\mathrm{H_0}$ and those inferred from CMB observations \cite{Planck:2018vyg}.

-By employing a hierarchical Bayesian framework, we efficiently estimate these parameters using a comprehensive array of observational data, encompassing GWs detections, CMB data, and large-scale structure surveys, as elaborated in earlier sections.
+By employing a hierarchical Bayesian framework, we efficiently estimate these parameters using a comprehensive array of observational data, encompassing GW detections, CMB data, and large-scale structure surveys, as elaborated in earlier sections.
 The hierarchical integration of these datasets is meticulously designed to manage their distinct uncertainties and biases effectively.
 This integration produces correlated constraints that significantly enhance our understanding of cosmological dynamics, help resolve discrepancies among observational datasets, and uncover critical relationships between key cosmological parameters.
+The joint posterior distribution for $\mathrm{\mathcal{F}(z)}$ and $\mathrm{H_0}$, based on these considerations, is formulated as follows